nginxinc/ansible-role-nginx-controller-gateway/README.md

 You can then run `ansible-playbook nginx_controller_gateway.yaml` to execute the playbook.

-Alternatively, you can also pass/override any variables at run time using the `--extra-vars` or `-e` flag like so `ansible-playbook nginx_controller_gateway.yaml -e "user_email=brian@example.com user_password=notsecure controller_fqdn=controller.example.local"`
+Alternatively, you can also pass/override any variables at run time using the `--extra-vars` or `-e` flag like so `ansible-playbook nginx_controller_gateway.yaml -e '{"controller":{ "user_email":"user@company.com","user_password":"notsecure", "fqdn": "controller.example.local", "validate_certs":false }}'`

 You can also pass/override any variables by passing a `yaml` file containing any number of variables like so `ansible-playbook nginx_controller_gateway.yaml -e "@nginx_controller_gateway_vars.yaml"`